 Coral Hotel and Marina

 You’ll find this lovely resort on the outskirts of Ensenada.
-As the name implies it is a hotel and marina.
-Coral offers all the amenities you would expect of a resort including restaurants, bars, fitness center, full service spa, beauty salon, multiple pools and more.
+As the name implies it is a hotel and a marina.
+Coral offers all the amenities you would expect of a resort including restaurants, bars, a fitness center, a full-service spa, beauty salon, multiple pools and more.
 The rates seem quite reasonable and they offer an all-inclusive option.

 Rooms are spacious and comfortable.
 Many with an ocean view.
 They have larger suites available.
 I viewed the Presidential and the Honeymoon.
 These are large accommodations with separate living and sleeping spaces.
 As you would expect, they overlook the ocean.
 The honeymoon suite even has a massage table in the room.
 How sweet is that??

-As you would imaging, this lovely resort offers wedding packages for your destination wedding.
+As you would imagine, this lovely resort offers wedding packages for your destination wedding.